 A number of steps can be taken to maintain oral health before, during and after treatment:

 Denture check.
 Dentures should be evaluated for proper fit before cancer treatment.
-Adjustments can then be made to reduce the risk of injury to the gums and mouth tissues during treatment.
+Adjustments can be made to reduce the risk of injury to the gums and tissues during treatment.

 Mouth care.
 Head and neck radiation can cause tooth decay, gum disease, mouth sores, dry mouth, taste changes and jawbone stiffness.
 To help manage these side effects, it’s important to keep the mouth moist and clean while receiving radiation.